The Venom movie starring Tom Hardy

 When he was first introduced, Venom was a real menace to Spider-Man.
 He knew who Spider-Man was, knew who his loved ones were, knew where he worked and didn’t register on Peter’s spider-sense.
 This story was to be the final showdown between Peter Parker and Eddie Brock, with Peter having to use all his resources to stop his superpowered stalker.

 This story is basically a drawn out fight, but we see Peter struggle with his morals and what it would take to finally defeat Venom.
 The resolution is creative, as Peter does something (somewhat) morally ambiguous as he allows Venom to pretend that he’s finally beaten his nemesis, and walks off into the sunset to live happily ever after.
-Of course that wouldn’t last, but
+Of course that wouldn’t last, but it was a fitting end for the character’s story.

 5. Venom: Separation Anxiety #1-4

 Separation Anxiety is probably the best of the 90s Venom miniseries after Lethal Protector, and it definitely feels like Howard Mackie knew what people wanted from Venom comics of the 90s.
 There were tons of new symbiote characters, a cool plot with some mystery and of course violence.
-Even if not all the symbiotes spawn were memorable, visually they were striking, and sometimes that’s enough to leave an impression.
+Even if not all the symbiote spawn were memorable, visually they were striking, and sometimes that’s enough to leave an impression.

 4. Venom: Lethal Protector #1-6

 Transforming Eddie into a misunderstood anti-hero was no easy task, but this series managed it… mostly.
-Eddie’s desire to protect those he deemed innocent felt very much like a natural evolution of his character, given his previous appearances showed him keeping innocents out of his and Spider-Man’s blood feud.
+Eddie’s desire to protect those he deemed innocent felt very much like a natural evolution of his character, given his previous appearances showed him keeping innocents out of his and Spider-Man’s feud.
 The rest of the story is very nineties, with underground cities and evil corporations, but in a really enjoyable way that brings out the best parts of Venom.
 It’s a ludicrous story, but it gives Eddie’s character some depth and it’s just cool to see him as a fugitive fighting giant robots while on the run.

 3. The Original Venom Saga, The Amazing Spider-Man (1963) #258, 298-300, Web of Spider-Man #1

 I don’t know what it’s actually called, but the original story told across several issues featuring the first clash between Peter Parker and Eddie Brock is classic.
-It’s a story so good that every good version of Venom borrows from it in some way and gave just enough about Venom to capture the imaginations of so many.
+It’s a story so good that every good version of Venom borrows from it in some way and established just enough about Venom to capture the imaginations of so many.

 Sure, aspects of it, such as the borderline cartoon that is Eddie Brock, haven’t aged particularly well, but this idea of Eddie as a superpowered stalker put him on the map as a force to be reckoned with.
-It was scary that someone knew everything about Peter but couldn’t be beaten by him.
+It was scary that someone knew everything about Peter and couldn’t be beaten by him.
 Reading this and watching their dynamic be explored is just incredibly entertaining.
 Sure, there are some faults, like Peter constantly reminding the reader that he blames himself for Venom’s existence, and the art hasn’t aged well in places, but man was this just… cool.
-There’s a good reason this story (or at least the first part of it) has been replicated to much in other mediums, it’s just that timeless.
+There’s a good reason this story (or at least the first part of it) has been replicated to much in other mediums — it’s just that timeless.

 2. “Rex”, Venom (2018) #1-6